orobio/SshClient/README.md

 # SshClient

-Provides easy to use SSH client functionality with an asynchronous API (async/await).
-The SSH client functionality is built on top of [swift-nio-ssh](https://github.com/apple/swift-nio-ssh).
+Easy to use SSH client functionality with an asynchronous API (async/await), built on [swift-nio-ssh](https://github.com/apple/swift-nio-ssh).

 `SshClient` currently provides the following functionality:
 - Opening an SSH connection.